teamsixzero/teamsixzero.github.io/_posts/2021-05-03-how-to-overcome-8-common-objections-to-ux-research.md

 Product teams are often focused on the now and what needs to be done to move towards launching a product as quickly as they can.
 They are unaware of what exactly user-research is and how cheap, efficient and effective it can be.

-But with a little of your guidance, you can turn UX research naysayers into believers, and help them see how consulting with your users ensures you never step off a curb without looking both ways.
+But with a little of your guidance, you prove that user research is worth it and help naysayers see how consulting with your users ensures you never step off a curb without looking both ways.